-There are ethical and moral dilemmas in every kind of research and it is a part of the everyday practice of research (5).
-But the dilemmas varied in different circumstances, it could be tangible and intangible.
-Moral dilemmas are challenging because there are often seem to pull in opposite directions(6).It becomes difficult to choose the morally right actions in personal interactions with other human beings when you are subjected to conflicting obligations.
+Moral Contexts

+Moral dilemmas are part of the everyday practice of research(5), even though they are often not delineated as moral challenges.
+They are challenging because they pull a researcher in two or more equally compelling moral directions (6).
+In field situations a researcher tends to get mired in various interactions with individuals, some of which impose multiple obligations.
+It is difficult to make a choice across these multiple obligations as there is no hierarchy of morality surrounding these choices(7).
+The choice regarding which way to act is determined usually by the context in which the dilemma happens and the world view of the researcher (8).
+Even after making a choice, the rejected alternatives remain unfulfilled, making moral failure an inevitable component of the resolution (9).

-This article explores the moral dilemmas I faced as a researcher while interviewing women who at the time of interview were not pursuing the treatment suggested by the doctor, which at a medical level was the only possible method that could offer a potential solution to their problem.
-They were either not taking any kinds of treatments or were trying other systems of medicine or alternate forms of remedy.
+This article explores the moral dilemmas I faced as a researcher while interviewing women who at the time of interview were not pursuing the treatment for infertility suggested by the treating medical professional.
+The treatments suggested by the professional from a medical perspective was the only possible method that could offer a potential solution to their problem.
+The couples had either abandoned all kinds of allopathic treatments or were trying other systems of medicine or alternate forms of remedy.

+Positionality of researcher

-It is important here to state my position so as to enable the readers understand the dilemmas I faced.
+It is important here to state my position as that would enable readers understand the dilemmas I faced.
 First and foremost being a woman researching this particular problem, I was not able to detach my reproductive body from the women I was interviewing.
 I could feel for myself how the meaning of motherhood resonated with those women.
 I am also a trained nurse and a public health doctoral student studying the infertility treatment seeking pathway of couples.
-As a medically trained person in the modern medical tradition and a researcher looking into the infertility treatment seeking pathway, I have sufficient understanding of infertility and its treatment.
+As a trained person in modern medicine and a researcher looking into the infertility treatment seeking pathway, I have sufficient understanding of infertility and its treatment.
 But I was not a specialist doctor who would have been able to suggest with definite authority that a certain treatment was better than the other for the participants in my study.
-I had approached the participants of the study through the health system and most of my participants were informed of my research topic by the health system representative, the Accredited Social Health Activist (ASHA worker) that someone will be coming to talk to them about their treatment.
+I do have a strong biomedical orientation due to my training.
+I had approached the participants of the study through the health system and most of my participants were informed of my research topic by the health system representative, the Accredited Social Health Activist (ASHA worker).
+She in turn had informed them that someone will be coming to talk to them about their treatment.
 Hence for the participants, I also embodied ‘hope’ as someone who could offer them some sort of help to bring in resolution to their problem.

-Ethical considerations
+Ethics Approval

-The study was designed in multiple phases.
-The qualitative component constituted phase 1 and the quantitative survey component constituted phase 3 of the study.
-The phase 1 qualitative study and the phase 3 survey was cleared by the Institutional Ethics Committee of SCTIMST, the IEC clearance number for Phase 1: SCT/IEC/1112/NOVEMBER-2017 dated 23.11.2017 and for phase 3: SCT/IEC/1112/JULY-2018 dated 03.08.2018.
+The study was cleared by the Institutional Ethics Committee of SCTIMST, the IEC clearance number SCT/IEC/1112/JULY-2018 dated 03.08.2018.
 Written informed consent was obtained from all the participants prior to the interview.
-The names of the respondents where ever they appear are changed to maintain anonymity.
+The participants were first contacted through ASHA worker and permission was sought for interview.
+Only if the participant gave permission I visited them at their home.
+After explaining to them the purpose of the study and getting their permission did I started collecting the data.

 Methods